Turn Your Stumbling Blocks Into Stepping Stones!

 4. Thrive on your strengths while exploring new potential

 We each have certain dispositions in which we naturally excel.
 Some of us are great with people, others are handy with tools, yet others thrive on information.
 A mismatch between what you’re naturally good at and your work in life is wasted potential.
-There are a myriad of assessment tools available that can help you determine your natural strengths, as well as your areas of greatest potential.
-For more information regarding this point, see my article Follow Your Bliss: Discover Your True Calling in Life.
+There is a myriad of assessment tools available that can help you determine your natural strengths, as well as your areas of greatest potential.

 “When you follow your bliss… doors will open where you would not have thought there would be doors, and where there wouldn't be a door for anyone else.”